joandelason/rssbot/README.md

 - add tags feature to be able to organize them by sub-topic (call an AI web service like IBM's Watson)
 - add GUI to set up bot (feed's URL, refresh frequency, root location, ...)

-If you found this project interesting and want to contribute, these are the main ideas that come to my mind.

 ##Installation:
 There are several dependencies that need to be installed: